Chinmay0911/FEWD-Project/README.md

-# FEWD-Project
+# FEWD-I1

-A website for the game Valorant which is made using HTML, CSS, JavaScript and Bootstrap.
+A basic website for submission of Front-end web development Internship Programme!

-How to run:
+### How to run:

-->Go to src folder
+1. Go to src folder
-->Open index.html file in your desired browser
+2. Open index.html file in your desired browser
-->enjoy and submit any queries!
+3. enjoy and submit any queries!